-What vote is required in order to approve each proposal?
+What am I being asked to vote on, and what vote is required to approve each proposal?

-- Proposal No. 1: Election of Directors.
+Proposal No. 1: To elect seven (7) director nominees named in this Proxy Statement/Circular, each to serve until the 2023 Annual General Meeting of Shareholders or until his or her qualified successor has been duly elected or appointed ("Proposal No. 1").
 Votes may be cast: FOR a particular nominee or WITHOLD with respect to a particular nominee.
 Under our majority voting policy, each director nominee must receive more "FOR" votes than "WITHHOLD" votes in order for their appointment to be immediately approved.
 In an uncontested election, any nominee who receives a greater number of "WITHHOLD" votes from his election than votes "FOR" such election is required to tender his or her resignation to our Board promptly following the vote.
-Our Board (excluding any director that has tendered a resignation) will consider the director's offer to resign and decide whether or not to accept it within 90 days of receiving the final voting results of the Annual Meeting.
-Our majority voting policy is more fully described below under "Statement on Corporate Governance Director Election and Majority Voting Policy."
-Broker non-votes and abstentions will have no effect on the outcome of this proposal. - Proposal No. 2: Approval of an amendment to the 2016 Plan to (a) increase the aggregate number of Common Shares authorized for issuance thereunder by 9,000,000 Common Shares and (b) increase the aggregate number of Common Shares that may be issued pursuant to incentive stock options granted thereunder by 9,000,000 Common Shares.
-Votes may be cast: FOR, WITHHOLD or ABSTAIN.
-The approval of this Proposal No. 2 requires a majority of the votes cast at the Annual Meeting.
-For purposes of determining the number of votes cast, only the Common Shares voting "FOR" or "WITHHOLD" are counted.
-As such, abstentions are not treated as votes cast and are not counted in the determination of the outcome of this Proposal No. 2.
-Abstentions will be counted for purposes
+Our Board (excluding any director that has tendered a resignation) will consider the director's offer to resign and decide whether or not to accept it within

+90 days of receiving the final voting results of the Annual Meeting.
+Our majority voting policy is more fully described below under "Statement on Corporate Governance - Director Election and Majority Voting Policy."
+Broker non-votes and abstentions will have no effect on the outcome of this Proposal No. 1.